Asthma

 • Limit your time outdoors if allergen levels are high.

-• Keep windows closed and avoid strenuous outdoor activity when air quality is low.
+• Keep windows closed and avoid intense outdoor activity when air quality is low.
 For guidance, check the National Oceanic and Atmospheric Administration’s Air Quality Forecast Guidance.
 Thunderstorms can also affect air quality.

-• Tell your doctor about all medicines you take, because aspirin and other medicines may cause serious breathing problems in people with severe asthma.
+• Tell your provider about all the medicines you take.
+Aspirin and other medicines may cause serious breathing problems for people with hard-to-treat asthma.

-• Keep indoor cooking and heating devices well-ventilated.
+• Avoid air pollution at home.
+Keep indoor cooking and heating devices well ventilated.

 • Avoid tobacco smoke, including secondhand smoke.